 A sudden accident that changes the course of your life can occur at any time.
-At work, school, on your commute, or on an everyday errand, a hidden danger or risk to your safety can result in serious injuries and lasting consequences.
+At work, school, on your commute, or when on an everyday errand, a hidden danger or risk to your safety can result in serious injuries and lasting consequences.
 One of the most severe injuries a survivor of a catastrophic accident can sustain is a spinal cord injury.

 Spinal cord injuries can have devastating effects on a victim.
 These are often painful injuries that can require multiple surgeries and other medical procedures to attempt to help a victim recover some function and ability after an accident.

-How Can an Attorney Help You After a Spinal Cord Injury?
+How Can An Attorney Help You After A Spinal Cord Injury?

-An attorney will help ensure that your rights are protected throughout the process and can increase the chance that you will resolve your case successfully through the negotiation of a settlement or if necessary, will file a lawsuit against the at-fault party or insurance company.
+An attorney will help ensure that your rights are protected throughout the process and can increase the chance that you will resolve your case successfully through the negotiation of a settlement or, if necessary, will file a lawsuit against the at-fault party or insurance company.

-Damages that May Be Available to You After a Spinal Cord Injury in Henderson
+Damages That May Be Available To You After A Spinal Cord Injury In Henderson

-Victims of a spinal cord accident must face the severity of their injuries as well as the emotional and mental trauma and distress of the impact of those injuries on their life.
+Victims of a spinal cord accident must face the severity of their injuries, as well as the emotional and mental trauma related to the impact of those injuries on their life.
 A spinal cord injury will change every aspect of your life and will affect how and if you can move and feel certain areas of your body after an accident.

-The severity of your spinal cord injury will influence the amount of damages that may be available to you in a personal injury claim or lawsuit.
+The severity of your spinal cord injury will influence the damages that may be available to you in a personal injury claim or lawsuit.
 The reality is that all spinal cord injuries are serious, and every spinal cord injury affects an individual’s ability to move and feel.
 Damages in a spinal cord injury case can include: